fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 : An in-character way of letting another player know that your logging off for the night.
 I.e. *'Im going to sleep for the rest of the night ill be on tomorrow'*

 ## T

+**Tebex**
+: A tool for game server owners to sell things to their players and process payments.
+It works for other online businesses too.
+It's easy to use and has features like automated payments and good refund management.
+Tebex is the only CFX-approved payment platform.

 **Tsunami**
 : An in-character way of referring to a Server Restart.
 I.e. *'Tsunamis in 5 minutes.'*